abhidya/nano-dlna/tasks/active_context.md

    - ✅ Add retries for transient issues
    - ✅ Document error patterns and solutions

+3. Developing a unified Renderer Service
+   - Create a dedicated service for managing scene projections
+   - Implement a pluggable sender architecture for different display technologies
+   - Support DLNA, AirPlay, and direct display output
+   - Extract functionality from standalone scripts into a maintainable architecture
+   - Design a REST API for scene and projector management
+   - Implement health monitoring and automatic recovery

+4. Implementing the HTML Renderer Component
+   - Create the renderer directory structure in web/backend/core/renderer_service/
+   - Implement the base Renderer class
+   - Implement the Chrome-based renderer
+   - Update the Renderer Service to use the new renderer
+   - Ensure the HTML file's video URL is properly replaced with a URL from the Twisted streaming server
+   - Add a new projector configuration for the Hccast device in the renderer_config.json file
+   - Test the HTML renderer with the Hccast-3ADE76_dlna device

 ### Completed Tasks

 - ✅ Implement device discovery